GLOBAL MARKETS-U.S. stocks rise, dollar falls, as stimulus hopes revive

 The European Union and Britain struggled to make progress on a trade deal to avoid a fast-approaching disruptive finale to the five-year drama of Britain's departure from the EU.

-Sterling rose against the dollar but fell versus the strong euro, with investors still searching for clues on how likely it was that Britain would reach a trade deal with the European Union by the end of the year.
+The British pound rose against the dollar but fell versus the strong euro, with investors still searching for clues on how likely it was that Britain would reach a trade deal with the EU by the end of the year.

-The British government has said it sees no basis to restart the talks with the European Union unless there is a fundamental change in approach.
+The British government has said it sees no basis to restart the talks with the EU unless there is a fundamental change in approach.

 The pound was up 0.2% at $1.2968 GBP=D3, while against the euro it was down 0.4% at 91.26 pence EURGBP=D3, having slipped earlier to a two-week low of 91.48 pence.